marco-lancini/cartography-queries/README.md

 See the [README.md](https://github.com/marco-lancini/cartography-queries/blob/master/consumers/jupyter_notebooks/README.md) file in that folder for more information on the available notebooks.

 For detailed instructions on how to set them up, please refer to section "[Repeatability: Jupyter Notebooks](https://www.marcolancini.it/2020/blog-mapping-moving-clouds-with-cartography/#repeatability-jupyter-notebooks)" of the "[Mapping Moving Clouds: how to stay on top of your ephemeral environments with Cartography](https://www.marcolancini.it/2020/blog-mapping-moving-clouds-with-cartography)" blog post.

+## Deployment on Kubernetes

+I've now descibed an automated process to get Neo4J and Cartography up and running in a Kubernetes cluster at: [Automating Cartography Deployments on Kubernetes](https://www.marcolancini.it/2021/blog-cartography-on-kubernetes/).